 In this section you will find guidance and direction on meeting your ongoing general and specific obligations as a personal insolvency practitioner within our regulatory framework.
 This information includes links to relevant pages and more details available in the Inspector-General Practice Statements (IGPS) and Inspector-General Practice Directions (IGPD).

 We expect you to refer alleged offences under the Bankruptcy Act.
+For debt agreement proposals lodged after 27 June 2019, you have a duty to refer alleged offences under the Bankruptcy Act.
 Find out how to refer alleged offences to AFSA’s Enforcement team, or make a pre-referral enquiry.

 For more details about types of offences and reporting obligations.

 - Referring offences IGPS 14

 - Referral of offences under section 271 (rash and hazardous gambling) IGPS 6